Nadiar/comicrow-plugin-comicvine-scraper/README.md

 ### From Release
 1. Download the latest `.crowplugin` file from [Releases](https://github.com/Nadiar/comicrow-plugin-comicvine/releases)
 2. In ComicRow, go to **Settings → Plugins → Install**

+## Scheduling
+Automatic or periodic tasks should be configured in ComicRow's central Scheduled Tasks UI (Settings → Scheduled Tasks).
+The plugin no longer exposes an "auto-scan on import" toggle that performs background scheduling.
+To run scheduled backlog scrapes, create a Scheduled Task that calls the plugin's `/scrape` endpoint (use the `PluginApi` invocation in the task definition).
+A suggested disabled scheduled task `comicvine-backlog-scrape` is provided in the manifest; enable/configure it from Scheduled Tasks if desired.
 3. Select the downloaded `.crowplugin` file

 ### From GitHub URL